UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ### To make sure about needed dependencies

 - Start with empty environment
+- 2 levels of dependencies
+    - system libraries
+    - packages, like Python
 - Nowadays platforms are less important, still "system files" may differ among OS platforms and Linux distributions
     - will your program require specific "system files"
     - are these typically not installed already?